lnls-sirius/archiver-installation-scripts/archiver-slac-based/README.md

 /epics-archiver/storage/sts/ as an example:

 Edit the file `/etc/fstab` in order do mount the partitions on boot.
 Remember to backup the original file in case something goes wrong.
 As an example here is a second hardrive and a tmpfs used on a testing appliance.
+Use `ls -l /dev/disk/by-uuid` to find out the UUID.

 ```
-UUID=d9d94512-346b-4b1d-a59d-b8abf9bdbbdc /epics-archiver/storage/lts/ ext4    errors=remount-ro 0       1
+UUID=31b4619a-5e8a-4874-9f68-1d20ae163481  /epics-archiver/storage/                ext4     errors=remount-ro        0       1
 none                                       /epics-archiver/storage/sts/            tmpfs    defaults, size=20480     0       0
 ```

 For testing purposes one can simply do: <br>